 Before it becomes a realized idea or product, creativity itself moves through several different modes.
 Most simply explained, it begins with a thought—what some might call a “spark” of insight—that gets translated onto a fixed medium which comes to occupy its final form.
-With EEG, however, wherein the brain’s electrical activity is measured through electrodes placed on the scalp, creators can now bypass a critical step in the creative process: all you have to do is "think" an idea into being, and even before a string is plucked or a stroke is painted, your creativity can be measured and observed.
+With EEG, however, the brain’s electrical activity is measured through electrodes placed on the scalp, creators can now bypass a critical step in the creative process: all you have to do is "think" an idea into being, and even before a string is plucked or a stroke is painted, your creativity can be measured and observed.

-With that in mind, here are ten examples of musicians who have experimented with EEG technology to translate their brainwaves and imaginative impulses into sonic soundscapes.
+With that in mind, here are 10 examples of musicians who have experimented with EEG technology to translate their brainwaves and imaginative impulses into sonic soundscapes.
 Below, watch and listen to the weird worlds of music inside the human brain:

 1. Lisa Park's Eunoia